pnitijarasrat/note/overview.md

   ( all cost related ) for Finance and Marketing or whatever
 - Make a report from the DB ( need data scientist ? )

+## Information

+### Board

+- Technology needs to implement **_every_** tech related possible.
+Ex.
+If Marketing deploys Royalty Program, Tech needs to build system for that.
+- Demand from board will be by **_transaction_**
+- Late, Defect, Missing items rate will be sent with Demand

+### Marketing

+### Finance

+### Operation

+### Executive

 ## Current Questions

 - When will marketing need to use the data? after Q2 ?
 - Finance too ?
 - What thing is going to happen after Q2 run?
 Quarter by quarter ?
 - Supplier Factor ( late, defect ) pretty not sure about this for this moment
-- Daily run process chart
 - Date Format ( I assume that it's up to Tech Department )
+- Operating Process ( all stakeholder, from operator to C level )

 ## Need to Figure out

 - How to put all transaction from operator to DB?
 - How will other departments input their investment or cost related topics?

-## Nono's Update

-- Branch operator -> Branch Manager -> Area Manager -> Coo

 ## Concern

-- Current Score -- They say it will be 35 for all of Technology Project
+- Current Score -- They say it will be 35 for all of Technology Project -- talked with Tawan, she confirmed 35 for every Tech project.

 ## Website